Pixy Stix Cursive Handwriting Practice

 Some children become so overwhelmed by all of the elements of handwriting legibility that they “shut down” before they’ve even started.

-This activity reinforces proper letter formation and stroke sequence by providing touch and movement input to help children remember how to form their letters.
+- Multi-sensory handwriting practice reinforces proper letter formation and stroke sequence by providing touch and movement input to help children remember how to form their letters.
 This is called kinesthetic learning, by using movement to support learning and memory.

-This activity frees up working memory and effort because the focus is purely on letter formations, so kids don’t need to worry about size, spacing or alignment (letter sitting on the line).
+- This activity frees up working memory and effort because the focus is purely on letter formations, so kids don’t need to worry about size, spacing or alignment (letter sitting on the line).
 Plus, when kids are engaged and associate a “dreaded” activity with something fun, they’re more likely to participate and remember!

 The reason why this activity works is because it taps into multi-sensory handwriting practice by incorporating sight, touch, smell, taste and body awareness to reinforce memory and learning cursive handwriting.

-This activity has been an all time favorite, especially working with kids with dysgraphia.
+Pixy Stix writing is an all time favorite, especially when working with kids with dysgraphia.
 As a matter of fact, I’ve never had a child refuse this type of handwriting practice!
+Try it out and have fun!

 You will need: